The-going/evlproject/content/core/user-api/scheduling/_index.md

 weight: 52
 ---

-EVL defines four scheduling policies, which are prioritized: this means that every time the core needs to pick the next eligible thread to run on the current CPU, it queries each policy module for a runnable thread in the following order:
+EVL defines five scheduling policies, which are prioritized: this means that every time the core needs to pick the next eligible thread to run on the current CPU, it queries each policy module for a runnable thread in the following order: